Sriramakella123/ISQA8086-002/Data Entry Analysis/Data Entry Analysis.md

 The problems in the provided data files are as identified -
 1. The species data( Zooplankton - **zoop-temp.xlsx** and **zoop-temp-main.xlsx** )  is maintained in seperate files which makes unnecessary data storage space that can be eliminated.
-2.The day and night distribution of data is difficult to maintain because the timings are not maintained.
+2. The day and night distribution of data is difficult to maintain because the timings are not maintained.
 3. In the data file **zoop-temp.xlsx** it is mentioned that  _"Station B is in a shallower southern arm of the lake, see yellow notebook for map and details"_ .
 However such yellow notebook or the marked details are not available.
-4.Further for all the data files,the time of data collection is not collected, which might mislead the data analysts and examiners in analyzing the behaviour of species
+4. Further for all the data files,the time of data collection is not collected, which might mislead the data analysts and examiners in analyzing the behaviour of species
-5.The years in which the data are collected for the zoop as well as the pond are not same.
+5. The years in which the data are collected for the zoop as well as the pond are not same.
 The zoop data file is collected in the year 2011 while pond data in 2010 which leads to false analysis.
-6.The unit of measurement for the columns is not mentioned in any of the data files provided.
+6. The unit of measurement for the columns is not mentioned in any of the data files provided.
-7.In few columns like "Number of chippo.cuni per litre" there exists certain negative values which are not valid.
+7. In few columns like "Number of chippo.cuni per litre" there exists certain negative values which are not valid.
-8.The columns in the data files are abbreviated and that doesn't provide a clear information with respect to the end user perspective.A definition or the meaning of a column is not provided,that makes difficult to analyze the data.
+8. The columns in the data files are abbreviated and that doesn't provide a clear information with respect to the end user perspective.A definition or the meaning of a column is not provided which makes difficult to analyze the data.

-## Task-2 Solutiom
+## Task-2 Solution

-The solutions to the above mentioned problems are as mentioned - 1.The data files **"zoop-temp.xlsx and zoop-temp-main.xlsx"** needs to be merged into a single spreadsheet.
+The solutions to the above mentioned problems are as mentioned -
+1. The data files **"zoop-temp.xlsx and zoop-temp-main.xlsx"** needs to be merged into a single spreadsheet.
-2.A column with the name as "Location or Place" can be added and necessary link can be provided .Any other important details and extra details can be provided as "Additional Details".
+2. A column with the name as "Location or Place" can be added and necessary link can be provided .Any other important details and extra details can be provided as "Additional Details".
-3.The data file can have "Time" column included in both the zoop file and the pond files respectively.
+3. The data file can have "Time" column included in both the zoop file and the pond files respectively.
-4.Year in which data is collected is included for better data storage, filing and analysis.
+4. Year in which data is collected is included for better data storage, filing and analysis.
-5.The data storage of the files can be done in a single location or a arepositiory that helps in data integrity and redundany of data.
+5. The data storage of the files can be done in a single location or a arepositiory that helps in data integrity and redundany of data.
-6.Correspondingly, a data dictionary and the terms of usage of data for analysis and its validity should be properly documented.
+6. Correspondingly, a data dictionary and the terms of usage of data for analysis and its validity should be properly documented.
-7.The unit of measurement of data can be included besides the column header.
+7. The unit of measurement of data can be included besides the column header.
-8.Additionally, data correction or validation tools or statistical softares like SPSS can be used for efficient data entry compared to excel.
+8. Additionally, data correction or validation tools or statistical softares like SPSS can be used for efficient data entry compared to excel.

 ## Tables
 **Table A: Chippo Table**